Ministry of Women (Brazil): History

-Founded in 2003 by president Luiz Inácio Lula da Silva, the Secretariat was a child agency to the Presidency of the Republic, with Nilcéa Freire as chief minister.
-In 2010, the department was promoted to a cabinet-level, acting in three fronts: Policies of Labour and Economic Autonomy of Women, Fight against Violence against Women and programs and acts in the areas of health, education, culture, political participation, gender equality and diversity.
+Sparking the beginning of various services provided by the Ministry, the National Secretariat of Politics for Women initially aimed to elevate Brazilian women's status by implementing and integrating public policies in an attempt to reduce gender inequalities within the nation.
+When promoted to cabinet level in 2010, the department began acting in three fronts: Policies of Labour and Economic Autonomy of Women, Fight against Violence against Women, and programs and acts in the areas of health, education, culture, political participation, gender equality, and diversity.